 Laying in between the islands Langkawi and Penang on the North-Eastern side of the Malaysian peninsula you can find the Pulau Payar Marine Park.
 Soft corals, nudibranchs and many clown fish species around.
 The reef is amazing but the day trip was horrible in many ways.

 The Philippines has an amazing number of SCUBA dive regions.
 If you are looking for a place close to Manilla the town Puerto Galera is a great option.
 This lovely local village is all about SCUBA diving and the dive spots are incredible!

-How about we combine two bucket list marine life species in one single day?
-On this lovely island in the Philippines you can dive with Thresher sharks around sunrise and Mandarin fish during sunset with another great reef dive in between!
+How about combining two bucket list creatures in one single day?
+At Malapascua you can dive with Thresher sharks around sunrise and Mandarin fish during sunset with another great reef dive in between!

 SCUBA diving with countless Jack fish swirling around is like a National Geographic experience in real life.
 Often a huge group of Big eye Trevally (Caranx sexfasciatus) form a bait ball or tornado underwater at Balicasag island.